tejasvicsr1/WAP/Diaries/Aman.md

     - Started searching for efficient shortest path algorithms
     - Learnt about the radix heap optimization of djiktra's algorithm
     - Discussing about to calculate shortes paths in run time or pre process

+## October 2, 2020
+    - Started learning BeautifulSoup and NodeJs
+    - Discussed about the Frontend requirements